The Lab and Facilities

 The truck is a 2019 F250 4x4 crewcab with a 4” lift kit, custom front bumper and a automatic leveling kit.
 The truck can be leveled to 0.05” in less than 3 minutes which makes this platform ideal for wildfire deployments.

 The CSU-MAPS is a joint facility developed by San José and San Francisco State Universities funded by the National Science Foundation.
-The CSU-MAPS is the most advanced mobile atmospheric boundary-layer profiling system in the US.
-Its mobile capability makes it an ideal platform for studying active wildfires in mountainous terrain.
 The system consists of two remote sensing tropospheric profilers: a scanning Doppler Lidar (Halo Photonics, Ltd, Streamline 75), and a microwave temperature and humidity profiler (Radiometrics, Inc., MP3000).
-These instruments are mounted in the back of a 2012 Ford F250 4x4 and allow quick deployment.
-The CSU-MAPS is also equipped with a Vaisala, Inc., MW31 DigiCora Radiosonde System for upper-air soundings.
-An additional radiosonde system (GRAW Radiosondes GmbH & Co.
-KG, GS-E) is mounted in the truck to provide mobile soundings anywhere.
-One of the key platforms is a mobile meteorological tower mounted on a dual-axle trailer.
-The tower is a 32 m (106 ft) telescopic tower with 5 levels of wind and temperature/RH measurements.
+The CSU-MAPS is also equipped with a GRAW Radiosondes GmbH & Co.
+KG mobile sounding system.
+Additionally the system has a 32 m (106 ft) telescopic meteorological tower mounted on a dual-axle trailer with 5 levels of wind and temperature/RH measurements.

-The lab consists of an instrument repair and testing facility including full electronics bench with tools, power supplies, multimeters, scopes, and soldering equipment.
-The wind tunnel has a 1m x 1m test section and is equipped with a Campbell Scientific CR10000 data logger.
+The lab has an instrument repair and testing facility including full electronics bench with tools, power supplies, multimeters, scopes, and soldering equipment.
+Our wind tunnel has a 1m x 1m test section and is equipped with a Campbell Scientific CR10000 data logger.

-The lab bench is used for instrument repairs and instrument preparation for field deployments.
-Additional lab equipment includes a thermocouple welder for building fire-wire thermocouples, tools, multimeters, and power supplies.
+A lab bench is used for instrument repairs and instrument preparation for field deployments.

 Fuel Sampling Facility

-The lab conducts monthly and bi-month fuel sampling for wildfire danger assessment for the San Francisco Bay Area.
-Our fuel sampling site is located at Blackberry Hill near Los Gatos, California.
-Data are regularly uploaded to the National Fuel Moisture Database where it is available to the public.
+The lab conducts bi-monthly fuel sampling for wildfire danger assessment for the San Francisco Bay Area.
+We sample fuels at two sites: Blackberry Hill near Los Gatos and Mt.
+Umunhum.
+Data are regularly uploaded to the Fire Environment Mapping System (FEMS) where it is available to the public.

 The lab is equipped with an extensive array of instrumentation to carry our elaborate field measurement campaigns including micrometeorological towers, upper-air soundings, and remote sensing of the boundary layer.